 With Christmas, Boxing Day, New Year and Australia Day all quickly approaching, the holiday season always has the potential to be a bit stressful!
-At this time of year, shopping centres are chaotic, kids are screaming, and fights over that last Barbie or Lego Star Wars model on the shelf that both parents want.
+At this time of year, shopping centres are chaotic; kids are screaming, and fighting over that last Barbie or Lego Star Wars model on the shelf both parents want.
 It can all be a bit much for some.

 Why Is Christmas The Most Stressful Time Of Year?

 Over-expectations, family arguments and a lack of money and time are just a few reasons why people get stressed over Christmas.
 It's also the time of year when everyone comes together under the same roof, which, combined with one or two too many egg nogs, can create arguments and tension - but it doesn't have to be that way.

 Event Planner Tip: How Can I Be Relaxed At Christmas?

 So how do you enjoy the holidays with a minimum of stress?
 Well, the good news is you can do quite a few things - such as taking event planning short courses, but we'll cover that at the end.
 First, we'll offer up a few easily-implemented tips, so you can sit back and eat mince pies like everyone else!

 Event Planner Tip: Make A Christmas List...And Check It Twice

 The best way to prepare for the holiday season is to start with a list or a calendar on which you'll write everything!
 Doing so gives you a visual representation of the things you need to do and organise, making it easier to see how much time you have to arrange everything.

 - Getting extra chairs